Depression Support Groups: A Valuable Resource

 There are many resources for people suffering from depression.
-One of the resources you may not be familiar with is depression support groups.
-Depression support groups are a unique setting in which you can meet with others who are also suffering from depression.
-You can get insights as to what others do to cope with their symptoms and make sure that depression does not run their lives.
-Most importantly, you can know that you are not alone in your diagnosis of depression.
+Did you know there are even support groups.
+Depression support groups are a unique setting where you can meet others who are also suffering from depression.
+When you join one of these groups, you can learn what others do to cope with their symptoms and make sure that depression does not run their lives.
+Most importantly, you'll know you're not alone because you'll be surrounded by people who understand.

 How Depression Support Groups Work

 In a depression support group, you can meet with both a licensed therapist and other people who are experiencing the same difficulties as you.
 Being part of a group like this will show you that you're not alone in your challenges.
 It can also help you learn new skills that might help you feel better.

 These groups are usually led by a therapist or counselor, although some support groups may be led by a pastor, minister, or a depression overcomer.
 The group is a place where you can talk about any challenge you may be facing.
 Then, each person in the group can contribute by sharing a similar story when they can.
 They'll try to provide helpful tips when you need them, and you'll do the same for the other group members.